oneiric/vld/mfc/README.txt

 of Visual Leak Detector and is not covered under the terms of the GNU Lesser General Public License.
 It is a separately copyrighted work of Microsoft Corporation.
 Microsoft reserves all its rights to its copyright in the Debug Help Library.
-Neither your use of the Visual Leak Detector software, nor the GNU Lesser General Public license grant you any rights to use the Debug Help Library in ANY WAY (for example, redistributing it) that would infringe upon Microsoft Corporation's copyright in the Debug Help Library.
+Neither your use of the Visual Leak Detector software, nor your license under the GNU Lesser General Public license grant you any rights to use the Debug Help Library in ANY WAY (for example, redistributing it) that would infringe upon Microsoft Corporation's copyright in the Debug Help Library.

 Contacting The author: